about

 Juman Kim is Assistant Professor of Political Science and Director of the Program in Law and American Civilization at Towson University.
 He is a political theorist whose research and teaching interests range widely over ancient and modern political thought, continental philosophy, contemporary and comparative political theory, and American constitutional law.
 His current themes and questions revolve around democratic citizenship, identity and membership, and political ethos and pathos.

-His research has been published or is forthcoming in highly rated academic journals such as American Journal of Political Science, Comparative Political Theory, Max Weber Studies, and the Korean Journal of Humanities and the Social Sciences.
-His AJPS piece, entitled "Tempering Senses of Superiority" (AJPS 2024), draws on Aristotle to examine the problem of mutual disrespect and civic enmity in modern democracies.
-Recently, he has translated two seminal scholarly works—a book by Rogers Smith and an essay by the late Tony Judt—into Korean.
+His research has been published or is forthcoming in academic journals such as American Journal of Political Science, Max Weber Studies, Comparative Political Theory, Korea Journal, and the Korean Journal of Humanities and the Social Sciences.
+His AJPS piece, entitled "Tempering Senses of Superiority" (AJPS 2025), draws on Aristotle to examine the problem of mutual disrespect and civic enmity in modern democracies.
+Recently, he has translated two seminal scholarly works—a book by Rogers Smith (with Hyemee Kim) and an essay by the late Tony Judt—into Korean.

 Kim holds a Ph.D. from the University of Pennsylvania and both M.A. & B.A. degrees from Yonsei University.
 Previously, he taught political theory and public law at the Korea Air Force Academy, Penn, Rutgers University-Camden, and the University of Oregon.